 Case Studies in Fraud

 Lentuo International (NYSE:LAS) failed to disclose a RMB 250Million loan backed by the Chairman’s assets, a material misrepresentation.
 Geo disclosed our findings in late May 2014, and ultimately the company was de-listed.

 FAB Universal Corp.
 (AMEX:FU) (FAB Universal) was de-listed after a series of reports accusing it of being “guilty of rampant piracy, back-end deals with franchisees…and of inflating its kiosk count by as much as 10 times.”

 If you had money in either of these companies, you would have lost virtually everything.
 Avoiding the big loss is as critical as finding the multi-bagger to boost your total return.
 A total loss of a quarter of your portfolio means you need a 33%+ return on the rest just to get back to zero.
 Loss avoidance isn’t as sexy in the press as the 5x or 7x return, but keeps wealth in your portfolio.
-Look for a major announcement about Geo’s involvement in this later this week.

 Over Promise and Under Delivering

 One of the fairly consistent themes that Tillinghast and GeoInvesting have seen in companies from pump and dump schemes to outright frauds is a tendency to overhype, to be promotional to the point of excess in an attempt to direct attention away from the numbers.
 This is a classic street con approach used in three card monty and other situations, distracting attention from the important and critical issues.
 Politicians from Nixon forward have done so too.
 We all understand that “promotion” is a component of a strong stock price, but there is a distinct difference between hype like McGregor/Mayweather and reasonable, reality based attention.
 When a company is running the spin machine at full capacity, ask extra questions and dig deeper to avoid being sucked in to madness and loss.